 TIPS FOR DIVIDING DAYLILIES

-It’s pretty hard to kill daylilies (I’ve left clumps out, unplanted, for an entire winter and they still flowered come summer.)
+The first thing you should know is this: It’s pretty hard to kill daylilies.
+In fact, I’ve left clumps out, unplanted, for an entire winter and they still flowered come June.
 However, to play by the rules, most experts advise dividing them right after they flower, or in late summer or early fall.